Piasy/BigImageViewer/README.md

 They both support pan and zoom.
 PhotoDraweeView and FrescoImageViewer both use Fresco to load image, which will cause extremely large memory usage when showing big images.
 Subsampling Scale Image View uses very little memory, but it can only show local image file.

-This library use Fresco to load image, and show them with Subsampling Scale Image View, so it keeps both features of easy to use and low memory usage.
+This library show big image with Subsampling Scale Image View, so it only uses very little memory.
+And this library support using different image load libraries, so it's full featured!

 ## Performance